-Jesus saw judging others as major energy leak.
+Jesus saw judging others as a major energy leak.
 He stated many times that he did not come to judge but that he came to help.
 He did not spend one minute on the demolition crew.
 He spent his energy on creation and restoration.
 Judging others was not his job.
 He said, “I do not judge you.
 Your own words judge you” (John 5:45).
 He knew our accountability.
 He trusted each of us with our choices [Jesus will come as the Judge.
 Yes, Jesus doesn’t say absolutely don’t judge, but to judge rightly.
 He rightly judged the teachers of the Law and Pharisees.
-Most of our judgement however, is wrong judgement: destructive and self-centred.
-Here we are talking about negative, wrong judgment].
+Most of our judgement, however, is wrong judgment: destructive and self-centered.
+Here we are talking about the negative, wrong judgment].

 Jesus said to Peter, “What business is it of yours what I say to John?” (see John 21:21-22).
 Keep your eyes on your own forward motion.